paul-macfarlane/picksleagues-web/backlog/tasks/task-003 - Remove-Member.md

 ## Description

-As a league commissioner, I can remove a league member.
-I am warned of the consequences before committing the action.
+As a league commissioner, I can use the UI to remove a league member.
+The UI will call the API to perform the removal and provide necessary warnings and feedback.

-When a league member is removed, their old pick and standings data is retained.

-Members can only be removed when a league is not in season.

-A commissioner cannot remove themselves

 ## Acceptance Criteria

-- [ ] A league commissioner is warned before removing a league member
+- [ ] UI presents a confirmation dialog before removing a member
+- [ ] UI calls the remove member API endpoint upon confirmation
+- [ ] UI displays a success message upon successful removal
+- [ ] UI displays an error message if the API call fails
-- [ ] When a league member is removed
+- [ ] The UI prevents a member from being removed during an active season by disabling the option or showing a validation message
-- [ ] their pick and standings data is retained
-- [ ] A league member can only be removed when a league is not in season
-- [ ] A commissioner cannot remove themselves from the league
+- [ ] The UI prevents a commissioner from removing themselves